 The Controversial Tweets of Micah Parsons

 Anyone who follows Micah Parsons on Twitter has learned a lot about him.
 He enjoys gaming.
 Fame is pushing him towards social anxiety.
-He has a foot fetish
+He has a foot fetish.

-But there's another, uglier, side to the openness he displays on social media.
-For example, the back and forth between Parsons and Bucs Leonard Fournette introduced many Cowboys fans to a side of Micah Parsons they didn't see during his first season with the team.
+But there’s another, uglier, side to the openness he displays on social media.
+For example, the back and forth between Parsons and Bucs running back Leonard Fournette introduced many Cowboys fans to a side of Micah Parsons they didn’t see during his first season with the team.

 He also made some tweets about formerly detained Phoenix Mercury center Brittney Griner for which he was ultimately forced to apologize.